Version for visually impaired persons

 4. the essentials of the complaint;

-5. the department or servant to whom the case has been assigned;
+5. the department or staff member to whom the case has been assigned;

 6. the outgoing correspondence number and date of the response;